envoyproxy/nighthawk/README.md

 DEPRECATED, use --protocol instead.
 Encapsulate requests in HTTP/2.
 Mutually exclusive with --protocol.
 Requests are encapsulated in HTTP/1 by default when neither of --h2 or --protocol is used.

---tunnel-protocol <http1|http2|http3>
-The protocol under which --protocol requests are encapsulated in a CONNECT or CONNECT-UDP tunnel.
-CONNECT or CONNECT-UDP are determined by the use of -p=<http1|http2> or -p=<http3> respectively.
-CONNECT-UDP is only supported for tunnel-protocol http3.

---tunnel-http3-protocol-options <string>
-HTTP3 protocol options (envoy::config::core::v3::Http3ProtocolOptions)
-in json specific to when using --tunnel-protocol=http3 tunneling.

---tunnel-concurrency <string>
-The number of concurrent event loops that should be used specifically for tunneling.
-Specify 'auto' to let Nighthawk divide half the threads specified in --concurrency to be given to the tunnel.
-If --concurrency is 1 and --tunnel-concurrency is auto, tunnel concurrency is also set to 1.
-Default: auto

---tunnel-tls-context <string>
-TlS context configuration in json for tunneling encapsulation within nighthawk.
-Required when using --tunnel-protocol <http3> or optionally when the terminating proxy specified via --tunnel-uri is using TLS Example (json):
-{common_tls_context:{tls_params:{cipher_suites:["-ALL:ECDHE-RSA-AES128
--SHA"]}}}

---tunnel-uri
-URI of the terminating CONNECT/CONNECT-UDP proxy

 --timeout <uint32_t>
 Connection connect timeout period in seconds.
 Default: 30.